+(This document is optional.
+Do only what reflects your wishes.)
-- - By: (Print Name) Date of Birth:(Month/Day/Year) Part I: Organ Donatio ON (Initial t he ones that you want.
-Cross through any that yo ou do not want.)
-Upon my death I wish to donate: Any needed organs, tissues, or eyes. © 0 Only the following organs, tissues or eyes:

-I authorize the use of my organs, tissues, or eyes:
+By:(Prin t Name) Date of Birth:(Month/Day/Year Part I: Organ Dona ATION (Initial the ones that yo u want.
+Cross through any tha t you do not want.)
+Upon my death I Any needed orga wish to donate: ns, tissues, or eyes. © ng organs, tissues or eyes: Only the following ig of galls, tissues of eyes.
+Only the followin ig of gails, tissues of eyes. se of my organs, tissues, or eyes: se of my organs, tissues, or eyes: I authorize the us se of my organs, tissues, or eyes: I authorize the us se of my organs, tissues, or eyes: © I authorize the us For transplantati For therapy se of my organs, tissues, or eyes: ©

-Fe or transplantation ๎๎๛

-Fe or therapy ᅠ

-Fe or research ۵

-Fe or medical education ᅠ

-F or any purpose authorized by law ∞